 Pro-Tech Home Inspection Services

 In order for mitigation of Radon to be successfully accomplished, there is a published guideline on the specifications and requirements to follow for installing a mitigation system by the Environmental Protection Agency (EPA), and is recognized by a majority of states, to include North Dakota and Minnesota.
-While each state may have it’s own set of regulations and requirements for professionals, the EPA Consumer’s Guide to Radon Reduction is the only recognized guideline for Radon mitigation and should be fully followed in any mitigation installation.
+While each state may have it’s own set of regulations and requirements for professionals, the EPA Consumer’s Guide to Radon Reduction is the most widely recognized guideline for Radon mitigation and should be fully followed in any mitigation installation.
 Improperly installed systems can actually elevate levels you’re exposed to within your home!

 When hiring a professional to install a mitigation system, it is important to gather a few bits of information to ensure your home will be properly mitigated.
 Consider asking these questions: